GreenInfo-Network/nyc-crash-mapper-chart-view/README.md

 #### React
 All UI components are built using [React](https://reactjs.org/)(v15.5.4), which allow for transforming application data into UI views.

-This project follows the React Redux concept of using "Containers" which may be connected to the Redux store and/or action creators via [React-Redux](https://github.com/reactjs/react-redux).
+This app follows the React Redux convention of using "Containers" which may be connected to the Redux store and/or action creators via [React-Redux](https://github.com/reactjs/react-redux).
 Non-container, or "Presentational" components, receive data from Containers or parent components as props, and only use Component level state for either trivial UI changes, eg: tracking whether or not a UI panel is collapsed or opened; or for further data munging specific to that component and its child components.
 The [LineChartContainer](src/components/LineCharts/LineChartsContainer.jsx) (_not actually a **container** component, sorry for the confusion!_) and  [DotGridWrapper](src/containers/DotGridWrapper.jsx) components are examples of the latter.

 - [`presentational components`](./src/components/)
 - [`container components`](./src/containers/)